smx-smx/EzDotnet/README.md

 ## Use cases

 ### Executable or Library
-You can use this project inside an executable or a shared library.
+You can use this project inside an executable or a library.
 You can either link statically against a single loader or you can load them dynamically, so that the CLR engine to use (CLR/CoreCLR/Mono) can be chosen at runtime

 ### Cygwin Interop